Family Legal Care

 Family Legal Care (formerly Legal Information for Families Today) is a non-profit organization that provides legal information and advice to unrepresented litigants so that they can successfully self-advocate in New York State Family Courts.

+History

 Family Legal Care was launched in 1996, when three lawyers established "go-to" locations in New York City's Family Courts that provided on-the-spot help and legal information for vulnerable families struggling to make their way through the City's complex Family Court system.
 Before Family Legal Care, there was no source of information or guidance for families in the City's Family Courts, and the type of on-the-spot service Family Legal Care offered was immediately in-demand and has served as the foundation for their programmatic growth throughout the organization's history.

 Awards

 Family Legal Care has been recognized for the following awards: